platformsh/platformsh-docs/docs/src/administration/users.md

 All users who are added to any project within an organization become members of that organization.
 By default, such users have no [organization permissions](#organization-user-permissions).
-You can also have organization admins who aren't part of any projects.
+You can also have organization users who aren't part of any projects.

 Users who are a part of an organization with the **List projects** permission can see all projects in that organization at the organization's URL, which takes the form `https://console.platform.sh/{{< variable "ORGANIZATION_NAME" >}}`.